 Miami International Airport (MIA) is served by virtually every major carrier with direct flights to Miami from across the US, Europe, and Latin America.
 Fort Lauderdale-Hollywood International (FLL), about 30 miles north, often offers cheaper fares and is worth checking.
 From MIA to Miami Beach, a taxi or rideshare takes 25–35 minutes and costs $35–$50.
 The Miami Beach Airport Express bus ($2.25) is slower but efficient.

 Once on Miami Beach, a car is largely unnecessary — South Beach is walkable, and the free South Beach Local trolley circulates frequently along Washington Avenue and Collins Avenue.
-Citi Bike has stations throughout the beach, and cycling is genuinely pleasant along the oceanfront path.
+Citi Bike has stations throughout the beach, and the oceanfront path makes for an easy, scenic ride.
 For trips to Wynwood and Little Havana, rideshare is the most practical option.
-The free Brickell City Centre Trolley covers the mainland financial district if you’re doing business travel alongside leisure.
+The free Brickell City Centre Trolley covers the mainland financial district if you’re mixing business travel with leisure.

 Best Time to Visit Miami Beach